BMW F850GS

-The BMW F850GS is a dual-sport motorcycle produced by BMW Motorrad since 2018.
+The BMW F850GS is a dual-sport motorcycle produced by BMW Motorrad from 2018 through 2024.
 It succeeded the earlier BMW F800GS as part of a new generation of middleweight GS models powered by an all-new 853 cc parallel-twin engine.
 The model was designed to combine long-distance touring comfort with enhanced off-road performance.

 Design and development

 Unveiled at EICMA 2017 in Milan, the F850GS introduced a completely redesigned powertrain and chassis platform for BMW’s middleweight adventure lineup.
 The 853 cc parallel-twin engine, built by Loncin in China under BMW supervision, uses a 270° crankshaft for a distinctive exhaust note and improved traction characteristics.

 The steel bridge-type frame replaces the tubular trellis frame used on the F800GS and integrates the engine as a stressed member.
 Fuel capacity remains 15 L, with the tank moved to a conventional forward position rather than under the seat to improve mass centralisation.